radleylewis/blog/pages/writing/arch_btrfs_encrypt_qtile_001.md

 - create two partitions:
 > !NOTE: The official Arch Linux installation guide suggests implementing a swap partition and you are welcome to take this route.
 You could also create a swap subvolume within BTRFS, however, snapshots will be disabled where a volume has an active swapfile.
 In my case, I have opted instead of `zram` which works by compressing data in RAM, thereby stretching your RAM further.
     - **efi** = 300mb
     - **main** = allocate all remaining space (or as otherwise fit for your specific case) noting that BTRFS doesn't require pre-defined partition sizes, but rather allocates dynamically through subvolumes which act in a similar fashion to partitions but don't require the physical division of the target disk.
-9. format your efi partition:
-- efi: `mkfs.fat -F32 /dev/nvme0n1p1`
-- mount our efi partition with `mount /dev/nvme0np1 /mnt/boot`
-10. format your main partition:
+9. format your main partition:
 - setup encryption: `cryptsetup luksformat /dev/nvme0n1p3`
 - open your encrypted partition: `cryptsetup luksOpen /dev/nvme0n1p3 main`
 - format your partition: `mkfs.btrfs /dev/mapper/main`